-KYCOM tuition for the 2024-2025 academic year is \$55,380.
-It is billed by semester.
-Tuition payments are due at the time of invoicing unless special payment arrangements have been made with the University of Pikeville Business Office.
-Tuition payments for students with financial aid are processed by the University of Pikeville Business Office.
+KYCOM's schedule of tuition and fees is listed in the University of Pikeville - KYCOM Catalog.
+Students are billed each semester and payment is due the first week of the semester.
+Questions about tuition, billing, and payments should be directed to the University of Pikeville Business Office.
+Questions about financial aid should be directed to the University of Pikeville Office of Financial Aid.
 Tuition is subject to change annually.
-The University reserves the right to change the schedule of tuition and fees without advance notice and to make such changes applicable to current as well as future students.
+The University reserves the right to change the schedule of tuition and fees without advance notice and to make such changes applicable to current and future students.